 Thursday, December 13, 2012

 This is an easy recipe which gives an outstanding result – rich, thick and not overly creamy.
-The pecans give the texture needed, but other nuts, like walnuts, would also work.
+The pecans give a nice texture, but other nuts like walnuts are a good alternative.

 • 1 cup pecan pieces